eduardpeters/brewery-web-app/README.md

 ---

 ### Pending bonus features approaches

+To implement the two pending bonuses I would consider introducing a state management solution such as Redux before moving forward as both will require more states and prop drilling than there currently is.

 **Select properties to display in card** is a feature I would approach by having the BeersGrid parent component hold a form where the user selects which properties they want to display in the card.
 This is stored in a state as an options object that is passed down to the BeerCard component to conditionally render the properties as specified by the user.

-**Bookmarks and favorites filter** could be implementing by having each card and/or profile hold a bookmark button to identify favorites.
+**Bookmarks and favorites filter** could be implemented by having each card and/or profile hold a bookmark button to identify favorites.
 I would store these favorites as an array of beer IDs in localStorage and use it to filter the API response array.
 This would be achieved by filtering the beers array to only keep those IDs that are contained within the user's favorite array.

 A filter button can be placed in the BeersDisplay so that displayed beers are only those contained in the array.
 The drawback here is that there could be none or very few beers left, depending on number of bookmarks and amount of beers already fetched.